-Checking eligibility – you must visa the Canadian government visa website and ensure that you are eligible for a working holiday visa.
+Checking eligibility – you must visit the Canadian government visa website and ensure that you are eligible for a working holiday visa.

 Once you have gone through the arduous process of completing all 5 of these steps, you will receive a Port of Entry Letter.
 Once you get to a Canadian border, you will show the officers your letter, and they will be able to grant you a Canadian Working Holiday Visa.

 Securing a working holiday visa for Canada is a very long and very tiring process.
-As we mentioned earlier, be sure to apply well in advance of your anticipated arrival date into Canada.
+As we mentioned earlier, be sure to apply well in advance of your anticipated arrival date in Canada.

 Securing a temporary Job in Canada

 One thing to note before we outline how we were able to secure our seasonal job – as mentioned previously, COVID-19 protocols now mandate that you secure a solid job offer before arriving in Canada.

 You are unable to secure a working holiday visa without this.
 When we secured our visa, this was not the case, so we were able to fly to Canada and find a job once we’d arrived in the country.

 This means that unfortunately, today, you will have to spend the majority of your time researching online for job opportunities within Canada.
 If, like us, it is a ski season that you would like to work in Canada, then starting by googling individual ski resorts and searching for jobs listings, would be a good place to start.

 If you are looking for a broader job, perhaps even a summer job, then we would recommend that you start by googling the different provinces of Canada and ascertain where you would like to live.
 At this point, you can then hone in on the different working opportunities in that region to be able to secure a job offer.